s-bunthet/ROB311_TP4/README.md

 **Note**

-Download MNIST Dataset in zip file from this[link](https://www.kaggle.com/oddrationale/mnist-in-csv) (using the Download button).
+Download MNIST Dataset in zip file from this [link](https://www.kaggle.com/oddrationale/mnist-in-csv) (using the Download button).

 Extract the zip files containing the train and test dataset.